 This also holds true when comparing 14K and 18K gold – the latter is supposed to have a warmer and more saturated color, whereas the former might not have as strong a yellow hue.

 Whether an 18-karat gold jewelry piece will actually be visibly different in color from a 14-karat item depends on what other metals there are in the alloys.
-You might see 14K jewelry that doesn’t look much different from an 18K piece.
+You might not always notice such a difference, though, so if you are paying more for 18K yellow gold, make sure that it really looks noticeably better to you.

 Nickel is sometimes used in gold alloys, and it is found in greater concentration in lower-karat gold.